jzarazaga/GIS-syllabus/syllabus.md

 **WEEK 4_ 17 Sept**  	* Jessie At Google Map Conference

-GIS: Guest Workshop with Roger Palmer- gathering data with drones.
+GIS: Guest Workshop with Roger Palmer- gathering data with drones. *to be held on saturday**

 MAPPING: Working with and importing raster data.
-Collecting
+Collecting vertical information

 **WEEK 5_ 24 Sept**

 GIS: add shp into a gdb, adding xy data, attribute/definition queries, features, digitizing

-MAPPING WORK: Presentations of research direction
+MAPPING WORK: Presentations of research direction, creative exploration of layers and ideas

 MID_TERM AVAILABLE